 How to Use

 Directions for Facial Steam:

-- Place ¼ cup of herbs into muslin bag
+- Place 3 tablespoons to ¼ cup of herbs into muslin bag

 - Place bag in a pot or heatproof bowl about 3-quart size